metaforx/djangocms-rest/docs/tutorial/03-openapi-documentation.rst

 Set up automatic API documentation and schema generation for your djangocms-rest API.

 .. note::
-    This tutorial is highly recommended for development.
-It enables interactive API documentation and client SDK generation.
+    Recommended for development.
+It enables interactive API documentation with typed responses.

 Prerequisites
 -------------

 - Completed :doc:`02-installation` guide
-- Basic understanding of Django REST Framework

 Overview
 --------